How to Care for Newborn Umbilical Cord at Home

 Keeping the Belly Button Area Clean

-1. Follow your pediatrician’s method
+1. Follow your pediatrician’s advice

 2. Include Cord Care in Bath Time